When Do I Move Up Levels in Dancing?

 The way the Experience Series classes are designed is to give you a variety of styles to play with on the social dance floor with enough opportunity for repetition that you can perform the steps well after 3-4 rounds of EACH Experiences Series Level.

-We often have members asking ‘I did Beginner 1 Rumba last time so now can I do Beginner 2?’
+We often have members asking ‘I did Level 1 Rumba last time so now can I do Level 2?’

 Answer: Probably not.